belachewhm/cofi-coding-exercise/README.md

 From the root folder, run the following command

 	mvn spring-boot:run

+## Troubleshooting

+This application connects to the Quandl WIKI Stock Price API to retrieve data.
+Connection to this API may be blocked from some firewalled networks (such as a work or school network).
+If you experience any issues connecting to the API, switch networks and try again.

 ## Swagger Page

 Once the application is up and running, you can view the swagger page by navigating to the following link in your browser window